Wildfires are a disaster that can spawn yet another disaster.

-Preparing for this hazard, California Geological Survey (CGS) scientists continue to deploy as part of a cross agency team – Watershed Emergency Response Teams (WERTs) – studying the damage of wildfires and determining the risk of debris flow.
+Preparing for this hazard, CGS scientists continue to deploy as part of cross agency Watershed Emergency Response Teams (WERTs) studying the damage of wildfires and determining the risk of debris flow, such as mudslides.

 Led by the California Department of Forestry and Fire Protection (CAL FIRE) and co-led by CGS, WERTs help communities prepare after wildfire by rapidly documenting and communicating post-fire risks to life and property posed by debris flow, flood, and rock fall hazards.

 A new CGS webpage, Recent Landslide Hazard Assessments, is now live to share CGS’ ongoing, on-the-ground assessments of several ongoing wildfires across the state.

 You can also follow DOC’s Landslide Hazard Watch Twitter collection for the latest geology-related updates to the state’s wildfire response, including this CAL FIRE interview, again with Longstreth on the CZU Lightning Complex burn area: